Academic Planning and Assessment

 - Create, collect, analyze, and interpret data and other relevant information about GW's students, faculty, and staff;

-- Transform and contextualize data, analysis, and intrpretations into usable information for planning, evaluation, and decision making;
+- Transform and contextualize data, analysis, and interpretations into usable information for planning, evaluation, and decision making;

 - Manage and facilitate the campus learning outcomes assessment process to improve teaching and learning; and

-- Serves as the University's liason with the Middle States Commission on Higher Education.
+- Serves as the university's liaison with the Middle States Commission on Higher Education.